 Jay & Jo Ann Jackson (York, PA)

 Dinner last night was brilliant!
 Kudos to Justin and Dillon Naylor on an amazing meal and true hospitality.
-I had the privilege of watching Dillon grow up while in residence at the Bloomsburg Theatre Ensemble.
-She and her husband have created a jewel box of a restaurant and working farm on a rolling hill — their take on farm-to-table Italian cuisine is on point and deeply delicious.
+They have created a jewel box of a restaurant and working farm on a rolling hill — their take on farm-to-table Italian cuisine is on-point and deeply delicious.
 Thanks for a wonderful evening!